jongan69/jongan69/README.md

 My name is Jonathan Gan.

-I am a Fullstack React Native Software Engineer.
+I am a Fullstack Engineer.

 If you find something useful please leave a star ⭐